Esmeray6/DBL-python-webhook/README.md

 3. Open `settings.json` with any text editor.
 4. In `discord_webhook_url` field, enter the webhook URL.
 5. Save the file.

+### Running on Windows

+You will most likely have to open port 5000 on your router.

 ## Running